The following guidelines should be used to prepare all UD theses and dissertations.

 Fonts: Text font and text size should be chosen for ease in reading.
-Font sizes 10 through 12 are recommended.
+Font sizes 11 or 12 are recommended.
 Use consistent font styles for section headings.

 Footnotes or Endnotes: Follow the accepted practice of your discipline or the chosen style manual.
 The format selected should be consistent throughout the manuscript.

 Spell check: Change the word processor spelling setting to include words in ALL CAPS.

 Preliminary pages: Small Roman numerals (ii, iii, iv, etc.) are placed at the bottom center of the page, starting with the Approval Page as ii.
 The Title Page is counted, but is not numbered.